2 - A lovely, simple, understated comfort food.

 - Add marjoram and bay leaf and beans, stir in for about a minute more just to allow the flavours to mingle.
 Remove the bay leaf, season with salt and pepper.

-- Run this mixture through a blender until smooth, adding a flavorful liquid such as the bean cooking water or broth from step 2 if it gets too thick.
-(You may want to run this through a sieve to remove any tough skins that haven't ground down enough.)
+- (You may want to run this through a sieve to remove any tough skins that haven't ground down enough.)

-- Reduce to a rapid simmer and cook, uncovered, until the liquid reduces by about a third to a half.
+- Reduce the tomatoes in a rapid simmer and cook, uncovered, until the liquid reduces by about a a quarter (instead of a third to a half).
 Stir occasionally.
-This should take as long as it takes for the pasta water to come to a boil and cook the noodles.

 - Combine the pasta and the sauce before serving.